 The first member of the Fogarty family to emigrate from Ireland arrived in Tasmania in the mid-1800s.
 Six generations later, the Fogarty family has returned to its Tasmanian roots with the purchase of the historical Lowestoft homestead and adjoining vineyard near Hobart – overlooking David Walsh’s Mona museum and Moorilla Winery and Lowestoft Bay on the Derwent River.

-The Lowestoft name
+The Lowestoft Brand

-The Lowestoft name was then chosen as the brand for our luxury Tasmanian wines in recognition of Thomas Lowes, his magnificent homestead which he named Lowestoft and the site overlooking Lowestoft Bay.
+The Lowestoft name was then chosen as the brand for our luxury Tasmanian wines in recognition of Thomas Lowes, his magnificent homestead which he named "Lowestoft" and the site overlooking Lowestoft Bay.
 The crest on the label, which forms part of the brand, is derived from the original Fogarty family crest which dates back to early Irish history and one of the Kings of Ireland (O’Fogarty, King of Ely, County Tipperary, 1072).
 The crest acknowledges our first forebearer to arrive in Australia, Patrick John Fogarty, in the mid-1800s, who is buried in Strahan, Tasmania.